by Luke Marshall • July 27, 2021

 A new window will appear.
 In this case, we must verify that ‘Petstore’ is present by entering it in the content box and pressing OK.

-You can see your new project and the web service operations available for your API in the Navigator.
+You can see You can see your new project and the web service operations available for your API in the Navigator.
 Double-click the name of the project or service to get an overview of each.

 For performing deeper testing, take a look at SoapUI’s extensive documentation.

-Dreamfactory also helps with API testing and monitoring as a comprehensive Rest API management platform.
+Dreamfactory also helps with API testing and monitoring as a comprehensive REST API management platform.

-While we used two of these tools as examples already, here is some additional information on four of the top options for SOAP and REST API testing.
+Several apps and services are available for SOAP and REST testing.
+Here is some additional information on four of the top options for SOAP and REST API testing.